10 Most Delicious Galician Dishes on the Camino

 4. Caldo Galego

-5. Squid: all sizes and shapes!
+5. Squid: all shapes and sizes!

-Crispy squid rings (calamares or luras in Galician) and baby squid (chipirones) are cooked in a light batter and simply eaten with a sprinkle of lemon juice.
+Crispy squid rings (calamares or luras in Galician) and baby squid (chipirones) are cooked in a light batter and eaten with a sprinkle of lemon juice.
 Hot or cold, they are one of the most delicious snacks.

 6. Queixo de Tetilla